lu-chang-axonic/stock-analysis/README.md

 3. It is an easy way to learn, but the learned knowledge may not be solidly yours because everything is already pre-written.

 #### How do these pros and cons apply to refactoring the original VBA script?
 In doing this challenge, I found myself following the question and the original VBA scripts really easily and finished the project very quickly.
-However, I am not sure if I have truly learned how to code the script given a different problem.
+However, I am not sure if being given a different problem, I would be able to write the script without referring back the sample repeatedly as I do not remember the codes in details.